 No, e-bikes aren't cheating!
 The average heart rate of those riding e-bikes is 94% of those riding a conventional bike (The Verge).
 There is also a strong argument to suggest that on average you burn more calories riding an e-bike than a regular bicycle as riders use them more frequently and travel further.
 Having said all this, e-bikes are a great way to start exercising again as the assistance settings let you build up your strength and stamina over time.

 E-bikes are one of the most sustainable forms of transport.
-There have been many studies in recent years, but BikeRadar provides a useful summery.
+There have been many studies in recent years, but BikeRadar provides a useful summary.
 We off-set the full life-cycle (cradle-to-grave) of our bikes by 400%.
 We do this in partnership with the Gorilla Organization and South Pole.